PlatformOfTrust/docs/source/includes/_authentication.md

 3. You integrate into the PoT Login (see above)
 4. You can now log in to your own application to get your login token and use it for those calls

-# OAuth

-To make API requests, you need to authenticate to Upwork API.
-Currently, we support OAuth 2.0 authentication.
-All API requests MUST be signed following the RFC 5849 specification.

 ## Client credentials

 For each application you develop, you need to obtain new client credentials.
 These include a client identifier and a client shared-secret.
-You can find these credentials at https://developers.oftrust.net/profile while logged into your account.

-You will receive a public and a private key for each client identifier and client shared-secret you API request.

 ## OAuth 2.0 workflow